Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Aggregation of Trust

 After receiving all gossip pairs from different nodes including itself, the node sums up all the pairs.
 This summation now becomes new gossip pair.
 The ratio of this gossip pair is the value that node has evolved in this step.
-If at least one gossip pair has been received from a different node, the condition of convergence will be checked between the ratios of this step and last step with a predefined error constant.
-If convergence condition satisfies, it means node need not run the gossip process any more for its convergence.
-But once convergence is achieved by a particular node, it should still involve in gossiping for few more steps so that other nodes can also achieve convergence.
-The number of steps that a node will stop gossiping, convergence of its neighbours may suffer.
+If at least one gossip pair has been received from a node other than itself, the condition of convergence will be checked between the ratios of this step and previous step with a predefined error constant.
+If convergence condition is satisfied, it means a node needs not to run the gossip process any more for its convergence.
+But once convergence is achieved by a particular node, convergence of other nodes is not assured.
+Hence, if a node will stop gossiping, convergence of its neighbours may suffer.
 To avoid this problem, once a node gets converged, it will announce among all its neighbours that it has achieved convergence.
 Every neighbour will note this announcement.
 When a node finds that itself and all its neighbours have converged, it will stop the gossip process.

 When a round of gossiping starts it takes some time to complete.
 After gossiping, nodes get a value that is used till the next new value is converged upon at the end of next round.
 After the end of a round, next round of gossip will start after some time.
-The time difference between two rounds will depend upon the change in behaviour of nodes in the network and number of new nodes coming in the network.
-For simplicity, this time difference has been taken as constant.
+The time difference between the two rounds will depend upon the change in the behaviour of the nodes in the network and the number of new nodes coming in the network per unit time.
+For simplicity, this time difference has been taken as a constant.
 In reality, this should be dynamically adjusted.